CharlesHolbrow/rppp/README.md

 Some Reaper objects have special formatting in RPP files, so the `rppp.specialize()` function can be called on an object to change their prototype to one with special support for dumping objects of that type.

+Some specialized objects also have helper methods for configuring their parameters.

 Currently, the specialize function supports the following prototypes:
 ```javascript
 ReaperProject //PROJECT